sergesyrota/vmware-mysql-snapshot/README.rst

 * VMware tools installed and running
 * Snapshots should be taken with "Quiesce guest file system"
 * SUPER privileges to MySQL instance on localhost
-* PHP's MySQL and POSIX extensions (php-mysql and php-process on CentOS repos)
+* PHP's MySQLi and POSIX extensions (built-in and php-process on CentOS 6 repo)

 Installation
 -------------------------------------------